apollographql/federation/CONTRIBUTING.md

 While we will try to be as helpful as we can on any issue reported, please include the following to maximize the chances of a quick fix:

 1. **Intended outcome:** What you were trying to accomplish when the bug occurred, and as much code as possible related to the source of the problem.
 2. **Actual outcome:** A description of what actually happened, including a screenshot or copy-paste of any related error messages, logs, or other output that might be related.
 Please avoid non-specific phrases like “didn’t work” or “broke”.
-Including the version of the CLI and what platform you are using is really helpful.
 3. **How to reproduce the issue:** Instructions for how the issue can be reproduced by a maintainer or contributor.
 Be as specific as possible, and only mention what is necessary to reproduce the bug.

 Creating a good reproduction really helps contributors investigate and resolve your issue quickly.
 In many cases, the act of creating a minimal reproduction illuminates that the source of the bug was somewhere outside the library in question, saving time and effort for everyone.